 Remember that you are human, and mistakes are inevitable.
 Learn to view mistakes as learning opportunities and problems as challenges.

 Practice positive visualisation.
 Think about a time or a place when you were relaxed and at peace.
 It could have been on a holiday or a day off.
-Try to recreate the situation again in your mind, thinking about the sights, sounds and smells you experienced.
+Try to recreate the situation again in your mind, thinking about the sights, sounds, and smells you experienced.
 Visualise yourself back into the scene.
-You will find that after 5 to 10 minutes you feel much more relaxed as your brain does not know the difference between imagining a situation and actually being there.
-Some people call it daydreaming but visualisation is a very powerful tool in reducing stress and anxiety.
+You will find that after 5 to 10 minutes, you feel much more relaxed as your brain does not know the difference between imagining a situation and being there.
+Some people call it daydreaming, but visualisation is a potent tool in reducing stress and anxiety.

 Take time out for yourself.
 Make sure you are doing some things in your life because they are important to you, rather than because you ought to or should do.
 You deserve to take a break occasionally, don't feel guilty enjoying it.

 Practice physical relaxation techniques.
 Progressive relaxation contracting and relaxing all the body parts is a very effective way of reducing tension.